Which of the following best defines social psychology? | Study Prep in Pearson+

 1

-Differentiate social psychology from other psychology branches such as biological psychology (which focuses on biological processes), personality psychology (which studies individual differences), and clinical psychology (which investigates mental disorders and treatments).
+Step 1: Understand that social psychology is a branch of psychology focused on how individuals' thoughts, feelings, and behaviors are influenced by others.

-Recognize that social psychology is a scientific discipline, meaning it relies on systematic observation and experimentation to understand social influences.
+Step 2: Recognize that the influence can come from the actual presence of others, meaning people physically around us.

-Conclude that the best definition of social psychology is the scientific study of how people's thoughts, feelings, and behaviors are influenced by the actual, imagined, or implied presence of others.
+Step 3: Consider that influence also includes the imagined presence of others, such as thinking about how others might judge us.

 Watch next